hensm/fx_cast/README.md

     Select platform arch to build for.
 Defaults to current platform arch.
 * `--packageType` `"deb"`,`"rpm"`
     Select the package type.
 Defaults to `deb`.
 Only relevant when building for Linux.
+* `--skipNativeBuilds`
+    macOS only.
+Skips native receiver selector build.

 ### Testing

 Testing requires geckodriver (or chromedriver for Chrome parity testing).
 See [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver#installation) installation instructions (ignore `npm install`).

+The test script expects a compatible installed bridge version and an extension archive at `dist/ext/`.

-Test results will be displayed within the opened browser tab.
+Test results will be displayed in the terminal and within the opened browser tab.
+Chrome may take some time to initialize the media router component before the cast API is available for testing.

 ````sh
 npm run build --prefix ./app